tsujan/Kvantum/Kvantum/INSTALL.md

     export QT_STYLE_OVERRIDE=kvantum

-If the display manager you use does not source `~/.profile`, you could probably add the above line to `~/.xsessionrc`.
+If the desktop environment you use does not source `~/.profile`, you could try `~/.config/environment.d/*.conf`: make a file like `~/.config/environment.d/qt.conf` and put this into it:

+    QT_STYLE_OVERRIDE=kvantum

 The last resort is `/etc/environment` but most desktop environments have GUI tools for setting environment variables.

 ### Using other themes